bene-belter/bilderchord/README.md

 ![Bildakkord2](https://user-images.githubusercontent.com/106880521/172021860-ebce12d6-2a7a-413f-812a-6fb0d6db2865.PNG)

-The staked bar underneath the picture represents the colors of the centroids determined by kmeans.
+The stacked bar underneath the picture represents the colors of the centroids determined by kmeans.
 The length of the color represents the cluster-size.

 Clustersize is also represented in the playable chord by note-length.
 The cluster's colors get translated to hsv-color-codes (hue, satuaration and value) which are then interpreted by the chord as:
 Hue - played note within an octave
 Saturation - loudness of a note
 Value - determines the octave the note gets played in